Human anatomy atlases, a micro-anatomy atlasm a first aid atlas.

 Encyclopedia of Life:

-Database for 1.8 million species named and known on this planet.
-Species accounts include images, taxonomic data, life history, distribution, ecology, and references.
+Database for 1.8 million species named and known on this planet, include images, taxonomic data, life history, distribution, ecology, and references.

 ePIC, Electronic Plant Information Centre (Kew):

-Information about ecology, life history, distribution, fish species around the globe.
-Includes create lists of fish species by country.
+Ecology, life history, distribution, fish species around the globe, create lists of fish species by country.

 Global Biodiversity Information Facility: